-The annual conference of Asian Studies on the Pacific Coast (ASPAC) in 2013 was hosted by the Monterey Institute of International Studies, a Graduate School of Middlebury College, on June 7-9, 2013.
+The annual conference of Asian Studies on the Pacific Coast (ASPAC) in 2013 was hosted by the Middlebury Institute of International Studies at Monterey on June 7-9, 2013.
 The conference theme was “Asia: Looking Back, Moving Forward.”
 It was attended by 140 persons from inside and outside the United States.

 The banquet on Friday featured a keynote speech by Professor Gail Hershatter of UC Santa Cruz.
 Her presentation was entitled "The Girl Who Burned the Banknotes: Rusal Women and China's Collective Past."